rafaeldrc/rafaeldrc/README.md

 Right now I'm working on learning **Python** and **R** languages.
 You can check some of the projects I have taken part in each one of them under [my repositories](https://github.com/rafaeldrc?tab=repositories). 📝

-> But where's the fun in learning alone?
+> But what's the fun in learning alone?

 <div style="display: inline_block">
   <img align="left" width="70" src="https://github.com/user-attachments/assets/a4bfdc28-ad05-4729-adde-b4dc1f106e30" />